microsoft/InnerEye-DeepLearning/docs/bring_your_own_model.md

 - Adding essential trainer parameters like number of epochs to that container.
 - Invoking the InnerEye runner and providing the name of the container class, like this:
 `python InnerEye/ML/runner.py --model=MyContainer`.
 To train in AzureML, just add a `--azureml=True` flag.

+There is a fully working example [HelloContainer](../InnerEye/ML/configs/other/HelloContainer.py), that implements a very simple 1-dimensional regression model off CSV data.
+You can run that from the command line by `python InnerEye/ML/runner.py --model=HelloContainer`.

 ## Setup

 In order to use these capabilities, you need to implement a class deriving from `LightningContainer`.
 This class